 Accounts receivable do not fall under current/long-term liabilities or equity (the difference between assets and liabilities).
 Why?
 Because it’s money that is contractually owed to a company and shown on the balance sheet.
 A company has a risk because customers may reduce payments or not pay at all.
 This may create uncertainty for a company because it may not cover its daily operating expenses.

-Since accounts receivable get converted into cash in the future, usually 30, 60 or 90 days post invoice, it may negatively impact a business.
-For instance, liquidity and financial flexibility may suffer and reduce the opportunity to maximize revenue.
+Indeed, AR can create uncertainty for a business in cases when receivables do not cover a company’s daily operating expenses.
+AR can negatively impact a business, too.
+For instance, liquidity and financial flexibility may suffer and reduce the opportunity to grow or maximize revenue.
 A company’s executives may consider short-term borrowing, but it’s not ideal.
 It’s better to have a steady cash flow to cover obligations and expenses.

 Automate your accounts receivable